xkisxk/tp/docs/DeveloperGuide.md

 `TestManager` will call on `TestUi` and `TestParser` to handle the inputs and outputs with the user and the parsing respectively during the test.

-At the start of the test, the user will choose to test themselves with a single deck of their choosing or all decks at once.
+At the start of the test, the user will choose to test themselves with a single deck or all decks at once.
 This is dependent on the integer the user inputs.

 In both cases, `TestManager` will create an `AnswerList` using a `Deck` that it creates or gets from `DeckManager` depending on the condition which is shown by the sequence diagram below.
 The `AnswerList`